 A Trap Shooting Range built according to ATA range specifications has been completed featuring a single shot, automatic trap thrower in a partially buried traphouse.
 The thrower launches targets at random angles.
 The range has 5 stations set at 16 yards from traphouse with marked yardages to 27 yards.
 If you have an interest in trap shooting instruction or are currently an NRA shooting instructor or equivalent certification, please contact us at firstname.lastname@example.org as we are still developing our program.

-A target Archery Range is in development.
-This range will feature mobile targets that can be set to varying distances.
-Our plan is to offer the range and equipment, archery programming and instruction for non-profit groups in the area.
-We are still creating our program at this time.
+A multi-purpose Archery and Air Gun Range is completed.
+Our archery range features both block targets and 3D targets that can be set to varying distances.
+We offer universal Genesis compound bows for our beginning courses and Mathews Mission Craze II hunting bows with releases for our more intermediate students.
+Our range, equipment and USA Archery & NASP-certified instruction is available for non-profit groups in the area.
 If you have an interest in archery instruction or are currently a USA Archery certified instructor or other equivalent certification, please contact us at email@example.com.

 Our Red Barn is an original structure on the property.
 You can still see the high water marks painted on the barn from the Flood of 1993.